Skip to content

 To build on its impactful computer science offerings, BSC approached Work ED.
 Work ED had been developing a cybersecurity program out of NYC for years, led by seasoned cybersecurity expert Ben Crenshaw, former Senior Analyst at Oracle.
 Ben has been at the frontier of cyber education, working as a Cybersecurity Teacher at Canyons Technical Education Center in Utah.

-And it is a defined pathway, with each step intentionally designed to bring students closer to a career in cybersecurity.
-As guest speaker Michael Woodson, Global Director of Cybersecurity and Privacy for International Hotels Corp. put it at a recent Work ED externship in California:
+This is a defined pathway, with each step intentionally designed to bring students closer to a career in cybersecurity.
+As guest expert Michael Woodson, Director of Information Security and Privacy for Sonesta Hotels, put it at a recent Work ED externship in California:

-Michael Woodson, Global Director of Cybersecurity and Privacy for International Hotels Corp
+Michael Woodson, Director of Information Security and Privacy for Sonesta Hotels

 The first cohort to go through the entire pathway in 2023 began with the Cyber Discovery Externship, where they were introduced to cybersecurity as a career pathway, learning about why it's a desirable career (entry-level salaries can be as high as $75K), and why it's an essential skill to protect the nation.